utdata/icj-class/bootstrap/bootstrap-class-02.md

 Next on the tour are utility classes to control text colors.

-1. Look through the [color](https://getbootstrap.com/docs/5.1/utilities/colors/) documentations and figure out how to make white text.
+1. Look through the [color](https://getbootstrap.com/docs/5.1/utilities/colors/) documentation and figure out how to make white text.
 2. Add that class to the same div that you added the background color, so it look like this:

 ```html